Your product is fine. But your shipping cost is ridiculous.

 All parts of the flower are highly poisonous.
-If even a small amount of the plant ingested, vomiting, reduced heart rate, drowsiness, blurred vision, and red skin rashes may occur.
+If even a small amount of the plant is ingested, vomiting, reduced heart rate, drowsiness, blurred vision, and red skin rashes may occur.
 Nevertheless, the sweet smell of the lily of the valley has made the flowering plant inspiration for the perfume industry.
 In 1956, Dior produced a fragrance simulating the scent of the flower, Christian Dior's favorite flower.
 The aroma has since become a classic, and other perfumers have formulated fragrances based on the famed flower's scent.